What is Vacant Possession? A definition and guide

 When you buy a property with vacant possession, it means the current owner has agreed to have the property emptied of tenants, animals and personal belongings by the date of completion.

 The exchange of contracts usually takes place a week or two before the completion date.
-Most tenants or sellers will continue to reside at the property during this period and use the time to pack up their belongings, but the agreed vacant possession means they must be moved out by the completion date.
+Most tenants or sellers will continue to reside at the property during this period and use the time to pack up their belongings, but the agreed vacant possession requires them to be moved out by the completion date.

 However, if you’re buying a property where the tenant is not the seller, there’s a risk that they will refuse to move out.
 Should you find yourself in this situation, it’s vital that you speak to your conveyancer before the exchange of contracts.
-It is likely that they will advise you to insist the property is vacant at the time of the exchange.
-They may also add in a clause that allows you to visit the property on the day of completion so that you can ensure the property is empty and there is no breach of the contract.
+It is likely that they will advise you to insist that the property is vacant at the time of the exchange.
+They may also add a clause allowing you to visit the property on the day of completion to ensure it is empty and there is no breach of the contract.

 Selling with vacant possession

-When you sell a property with vacant possession, you or your tenants are allowed to stay there until the agreed time stated in the contract.
+When you sell a property with vacant possession, you or your tenants may remain there until the agreed time stated in the contract.
 Once the contracts have been exchanged, you’ll be under a contractual obligation to leave the property yourself or remove your tenants on completion day, by the time specified in the contract (usually 2 pm).
-It is your responsibility to ensure the property is vacated and ready to be occupied by the buyer on the day of completion.
+It is your responsibility to ensure the property is vacated and ready for the buyer to occupy on the day of completion.

 Unless you have agreed with the buyer to leave behind any items prior to the completion day, doing so could result in a breach of the terms of your contract, and the buyer could make a claim against you.